abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 What is the quintessential characteristic of all things in this world?
 Some 2500 years ago, the philosopher Parmenides gave an answer to this question, postulating that the nature of universe is permanence, stasis.
 According to his view, what we perceive as processes/transformations/change are merely illusory appearances ("Whatever is is, and what is not cannot be").
 He said that that things never really change, they only *appear* to change, or (another way to put it), only appearances change, but the *essence* does not (I think, this is pretty how the world "essence" came to exist).

 Although far from obviously true, his view is easy for people to relate to --- objects are all around us, everything we "see", both literary (in real life), or metaphorically (in mathematics and other disciplines), can be viewed as *objects*, persisting through space and time.
-If we subscribe to this view, then we would think that the key to understanding the world is understanding *what objects those are*.
+If we subscribe to this view, then we would think that the key to understanding the world is understanding *what objects are*.
 In my opinion, this is what set theory does, to some extend, as well as classical logic (Plato was influenced by Parmenides when he created his theory of forms).

 However, there is another way to approach the question about the nature of the universe, which is equally compelling.
 Because, what is an object, when viewed by itself?
 Can we study an object in isolation?
 And will there anything left to study about it, once it is detached from its environment?
 If a given object undergoes a process to get all of it's part replaced, is it still the same object?

 Asking such questions might lead us to suspect that, although what we *see* when we look at the universe are the objects, it is the processes/relations/transitions or *morphisms* between the objects that are the real key to understanding it.
 For example, when we think hard about everyday objects we realize that each of them has a specific *functions* (note the term) without which, a thing would not be itself e.g. is a lamp that doesn't glow, still a lamp?
 Is there food that is non-edible (or an edible item that isn't food)?
 And this is even more valid for mathematical objects, which, without the functions that go between them, are not objects at all.

 So, instead of thinking about objects that just happen to have some morphisms between them, we might take the opposite view and say *that objects are only interesting as sources and targets of morphisms.*

 Although old, dating back to Parmenides' alleged rival Heraclitus, this view has been largely unexplored, until the 20th century, when a real mathematical revolution happened: Bertrand Russell created type theory, his student Ludwig Wittgenstein wrote a little book, from which the above quote comes from, and this book inspired a group of mathematicians and logicians, known as the "Vienna circle".
 Part of this group was Rudolph Carnap who coined the word "functor"...